Class: Bunny::Channel

 • no_ack (Boolean) (defaults to: false)

-(false) If false, delivered messages will be automatically acknowledged.
-If true, manual acknowledgements will be necessary.
+(false) If true, delivered messages will be automatically acknowledged.
+If false, manual acknowledgements will be necessary.

 • exclusive (Boolean) (defaults to: false)